Understanding Breast Cancer

 Specialty: Radiation Oncology

 Breast Cancer Defined

 Breast cancer is a disease that occurs when cells within the breast become abnormal.
-The abnormal cells then divide and multiply without control to produce more cells and eventually form a
+The abnormal cells then divide and multiply without control to produce more cells and eventually form a cancerous tumor.

 The most common form of breast cancer is ductal carcinoma, in which cancerous cells originate in the ducts that move milk from the breast to the nipple.
 Lobular carcinoma, another form of breast cancer, starts in the lobules of the breast, where milk is produced.
 In rare cases, breast cancer can start in other areas of the breast.